Vibhore-ARIES/ILMT-astrometry/README.md

 # ILMT-astrometry
-This performs precise astrometry on the ILMT data.
+This pipeline performs precise astrometry on the ILMT images, and updates the wcs information in the files.